Musubi-ai/Musubi/README.md

     model_type="gpt-4o"
 )
 ```

-In addition to the LLM apis for agents, google search api and google engine id are required to take `google_search` action when using `PipelineAgent`.
-Check [doc](https://developers.google.com/custom-search/v1/overview?source=post_page-----36e5298086e4--------------------------------&hl=zh-tw) for applying google search api and [website](https://cse.google.com/cse/all) to build search engine and retrieve engine id, and set them in `.env` file:
+In addition to the LLM APIs for agents, Google Search API and Google Engine ID are required to take the `google_search` action when using `PipelineAgent`.
+Check this [documentation](https://developers.google.com/custom-search/v1/overview?source=post_page-----36e5298086e4--------------------------------&hl=zh-tw) for applying for Google Search API and this [website](https://cse.google.com/cse/all) to build a search engine and retrieve the engine ID, then set them in the `.env` file:

 ```bash
 GOOGLE_SEARCH_API=
 GOOGLE_ENGINE_ID=
 ```

-Here is a basic example to use pipeline agent in Musubi to crawl text contents in the 'Fiction and Poetry' category on Literary Hub:
+Here is a basic example of using a pipeline agent in Musubi to crawl text contents in the 'Fiction and Poetry' category on Literary Hub:

 ```python
 from musubi.agent import PipelineAgent from musubi.agent.actions import (